patrick-llgc/Learning-Deep-Learning/paper_notes/channel_pruning_megvii.md

 The paper demonstrated that **[Pruning Filters](pruning_filters.md) (max response) with L1 norm is sometimes worse than random pruning.** It is argued that max response ignored correlation between different filters.
 Filters with large absolute weight may have strong correlation.

+See [LeGR](legr.md) for a more recent review and update of this work.

 #### Key ideas
 - This paper focuses on redundancy of feature maps, rather than filters themselves.
 Inference time for channel pruning, utilizing inter-channel redundancy.
 - Minimization of reconstruction error is achieved in two steps: channel selection with Lasso and feature map reconstruction with linear least squares.